seriousManual/dust-compressor/README.md

 # dust-compressor

-per default white spaces are compressed. that leads to lost linebreaks which could lead to invalid and broken inline javascript/css
+per default white spaces are compressed by stripping out linebreaks. that leads to lost linebreaks which could lead to invalid and broken inline javascript/css. also multiple spaces are inside a block are ignored.

+dust-compressor provides a improved and context sensitive compressor:

 ## examples
 (see the examples folder)